American Waldron Series Novels

 “Souls of the Soil” begins in the year 1679 as Cornelius Vandenberg, a badly burnt, disheartened Dutch immigrant farmer living on Papscanee Island near Albany, laments his loss of everything.
 It is November on the crystal covered, scorched fertile land, long held sacred by the indigenous peoples.
 As the fire smolders, the angry immigrant wonders how he can go forward.

 After twenty five years living in Arizona, Tom Carey finds himself back where he was born and raised a couple hundred miles north of Manhattan.
 Whatever he remembered about the old days that occasionally kept him awake at night have disappeared.
 Well, almost everything.
-Picking up the rental car at the Albany airport, thoughts of the hours of the last day of his father's life return and linger as he heads toward the lands his Dutch ancestors settled.
+Picking up his rental at the Albany airport, thoughts of the hours of the last day of his father's life return and linger as he heads toward the lands his Dutch ancestors settled.

 Souls of the Soil by Gloria Waldron Hukle